yuwenli925/RCGBM/README.md

 # RCGBM
-This repo is a collection of MATLAB/Octave codes for the paper "A reduced conjugate gradient basis method for fractional diffusion" by Yuwen Li, Ludmil Zikatanov, and Cheng Zuo.
+This repo is a collection of MATLAB/Octave codes for the paper "A reduced conjugate gradient basis method for fractional diffusion" by Yuwen Li, Ludmil Zikatanov, and Cheng Zuo, see arxiv.org/abs/2305.18038.

 The mesh refinement functions uniformrefine.m, uniformrefine3.m and auxiliary structure functions auxmesh3.m, gradbasis3.m are borrowed from the iFEM package developed Prof. Long Chen at UC Irvine.